computationalimaging2425/Project-Correction/README.md

 #### RED-Diff Implementation
 The RED-Diff method uses optimization-based reconstruction with configurable weighting strategies (linear, sqrt, square, log, clip, const)

+### Results
+We achieved excellent result, obtainining 40db PSNR and 0.984 SSIM values for the reconstructed images.
+Further details are in the report directory.

 ### Notes
 - The project includes comprehensive data augmentation to improve model robustness with 8 different augmentation types applied to each base image
 - Both DPS and RED-Diff methods include visualization functions that automatically compute and display PSNR and SSIM metrics for performance evaluation